driftking08882-eng/minecraftstatusbot/README.md

-# minecraftstatusbot
-The minecraft status bot!
+# a very cool bot